 Carol Flynn was appointed to the Board in February of 2015 by Governor Dayton.
 Ms. Flynn was appointed again in August of 2020 for a term ending in January of 2023.
 She fills a Board position requiring a former DFL legislator.
 Ms. Flynn served as a state senator from 1990-2000 where she was Majority Whip and Chaired the Judiciary and Transportation Committees.
 She studied at the University of Minnesota.
 A retired public employee, she volunteers on the Minneapolis Transportation Management Organization and as Vice President of the Loring Green West Association Board.

-Faris Rashid was appointed to the Board in July 2020 by Governor Walz.
+David Asp was appointed to the Board in February of 2022 by Governor Walz for a term ending in January of 2026.
 He fills a Board position requiring a member who has not been a public official, held any political party office other than precinct delegate, or been elected to public office for which party designation is required by statute in the three years preceding the member’s appointment to the Board.
-Mr. Rashid is a trial lawyer and partner at Greene Espel PLLP with a focus on technology, intellectual property, and trade-secrets disputes.
-He graduated from the University of Wisconsin Law School.
+Mr. Asp supports the Republican party.
+Mr. Asp is a partner at Lockridge Grindal Nauen PLLP where his practice focuses on litigation, particularly litigation involving health care and administrative law.
+Mr. Asp has been an active volunteer on the board of several community and non-profit organizations, and has volunteered with political campaigns, party units, and political committees.
+He graduated from Augsburg College and the University of Minnesota Law School.